 There are ways that you can pull meals together even when you don’t have an income.
 Here are some tips to help you eat better and reduce at least one big stress in this situation – how can I feed my family?
-If you’re looking for tips on how to feed your family without an income, you’re in the right place!
+Here are some ideas to get you started.

 2. WIC – This stands for “Women, Infants and Children.”
 This is another program to help mothers with children who need extra resources for meals.
 You can go online to find your local WIC office and get information on how to sign up.

 The most cost effective time frame to plan your meals is usually by the month.
 It may seem like a huge task, but it can cut your food expenses in half if you do it right!
-Plus, you can stretch things like ground turkey or beef into two or three meals if you freeze what you have left – not to mention leftovers for lunch!
+Plus, you can stretch things like ground turkey or beef into two or three meals if you freeze what you have left – not to mention leftovers for lunch.

 4. Make freezer meals – This does not mean buying pre-made frozen foods from the grocery store.
 Pre-made freezer meals are meals that you put together and freeze ahead of time.
-This goes along with planning ahead!
+This goes along with planning ahead.
 There are a ton of resources available online to help you with figuring out meals for you and your family and it saves a lot of money.

 5. Buy groceries in bulk – If you have access to warehouse stores where they sell in bulk, it can really help with reducing the cost of your meals.
 Not everything at a warehouse store is lower in cost than your grocery store, so be sure that you are aware of what the best prices are while shopping.

 6. Invest in a slow cooker – Having a slow cooker is especially handy if you decide to pre-cook your meals.
 Investing in a slow cooker saves time and helps you stick to meal plans.

 Learn how to use spices (which can be bought cheap at local dollar stores) and know how to use different staple items to create new meals out of the few things you have available.
-Just because your financial resources are limited doesn’t mean you have to rely solely on hot dogs, Ramen noodles and mayonnaise sandwiches.
-Find out all of the things that you can do with potatoes and spices!
-Look for new recipes for beans!
-There really are some delicious things that you can try as long as you are up to looking.
+Just because your financial resources are limited doesn’t mean you have to rely solely on hot dogs, Ramen noodles and cheese sandwiches (although it can’t hurt to go with those once or twice per week when you’re really stretching).

 Cooking great meals shouldn’t be limited to a large budget.
 The best way to pull meals together when you don’t have an income is to use every resource that you have available.
 It takes a little bit of work, but it pays off when you see just how much you’re able to put together with much less money.